 The redeemed from throughout history are going to live in that beautiful new city and have the ability to go in and out onto the new Earth.
 This is going to be amazing!

-Some people today think that eternity is going to be boring, and that we’re just going to sing all the time or float around on clouds playing harps!
-Some people hear those kinds of descriptions about Heaven and they think “I don’t want to go there!”
+Some people today think that eternity is going to be boring and that we’re just going to sing all the time or float around on clouds playing harps!
+Some people hear those kinds of descriptions of Heaven and they think “I don’t want to go there!”

 If you’ve thought that, you need to reexamine what the Bible actually teaches about Heaven.
 A good place to start would be the Book of Revelation chapters 21 and 22.
 Revelation 21 says New Jerusalem has four sides with three massive gates on each side (Rev. 21:12–13) that never close (Rev. 21:25), for a total of twelve gates.